In a previous exercise in the last section, you determined that the event I0011 was derived from another Event, E0006.

 Looking at Event E0006, it is clear that it is fired in the export because the Source Engine detects that an AddressLine is too long to be accepted by the interface to the Target Engine.

-The Source Engine actually shortens the AddressLine so it fits - but then proceeds to reject the entire Customer, because the Severity of Event E0006 is set to Reject Root.
+The Source Engine actually shortens the AddressLine so it fits - but then proceeds to discard the entire Customer, because the Disposition of Event E0006 is set to Full discard.

 This is way too severe.
-A more suitable Severity would be a Warning to signal to the Partition Users, that they should either verify the shortened AddressLine or modify the Address in the Source System.
+A more approach would be to change Disposition to Retain so the Event won't throw away anything but then to change the Impact to Advisory to signal to the Partition Users, that they should either verify the shortened AddressLine or modify the Address in the Source System.
 So this is what you will do below.

 Modify the Mapping